 The career services office assists students in planning their search for suitable employment.
 On-campus interviews are scheduled for seniors with representatives from the corporate world, not for profit, education and government.
 Recruiting interviews are held in the fall and spring.
 Assistance is available in preparing resumes and cover letters.
-A permanent reference and credential file is maintained.
-Students are urged to gather references from faculty members at several points during their college careers to ensure representative files.
+Students are urged to gather references from faculty members at several points during their college careers.
 The office is open daily Monday through Thursday, 8:30 a.m. to 8 p.m., and until 5 p.m. on Friday.